 DEQ intends to use funds in a timely and expeditious manner.
-EPA's Memorandum #SRF 99-05 requires new funds to be committed within one year of availability, with some exceptions.
-Appendix 6 calculates the amount of funds available in state fiscal year 2021 compared to the amount of binding commitments executed as of March 31, 2020 to demonstrate DEQ's compliance with the timely and expeditious use of funds requirement.
-Appendix 6 also lists early loan prepayments, which DEQ has three years to commit the prepayments.
-Therefore a credit of prepayments received from state fiscal years 2019 and 2020 appears in Appendix 6.
+EPA's Memorandum #SRF 99-05 requires new funds to be committed within one year of availability.
+Appendix 6 calculates the amount of funds available in state fiscal year 2021 compared to the amount of binding commitments executed as of June 30, 2020 to demonstrate DEQ's compliance with the timely and expeditious use of funds requirement.